derekporcelli/chat-of-avabur/README.md

 # Chat of Avabur

 This is an open source project for the game **Relics of Avabur**.
 The goal of this project is to achieve full duplex chat integration with Discord using a Discord App or bot.
+Works nicely with [Notifications of Avabur](https://github.com/davidmcclelland/notifications-of-avabur/).

 ## Installation
 ### Discord Bot